 2. Vary Real-World Events

-3. Run Experiments in Production (Carefully)
+→ Principle 3: Run Experiments in Production (Carefully)

 The most accurate way to understand how a system behaves under stress is to experiment in the production environment.
 Staging or testing environments, while useful, often differ from production in subtle ways (data volume, traffic patterns, configurations).
 However, production experiments must be approached with extreme caution.
 Start with a small blast radius and gradually increase scope as confidence grows.
-If production is too risky initially, start with a pre-production environment that closely mirrors it.

 4. Automate Experiments to Run Continuously